Gurp5/DataScienceEcosystem/README.md

 # DataScienceEcosystem
 Final Assignment: Jupyter Notebook Project in Skills Network
 Course: IBM Data Science Proessionals Certificate
 2nd Module: Tools for Data Science

 ## Overview

 As part of the assignment, I have included required screenshots to document each step.
-These images serve as proof of completion and follow the specified formatting guidelines (.jpg or .png).
+These images serve as proof of completion and follow the specified formatting guidelines (.png).

-Notebook Structure
+**Notebook Structure and Content:**

 1. Jupyter Notebook Creation
 The project begins with the creation of a new Jupyter Notebook titled DataScienceEcosystem.ipynb.